eflumerf/styleguide/dune-daq-cppguide.md

      // In the .hpp file
      namespace mynamespace {

      // All declarations are within the namespace scope.
      // Notice the indentation of four spaces

      class MyClass {
      public:
        ...
-           void Foo();
+       void foo();
      };

      }  // namespace mynamespace

      // In the .cpp file
      namespace mynamespace {

-       // Definition of functions is within scope of the namespace. void MyClass::Foo() {
+     // Definition of functions is within scope of the namespace. void MyClass::foo() {
        ...
      }

      }  // namespace mynamespace
 ```